akshaybabloo/gollahalli.com/content/blog/2021/1/creating-custom-widget-for-qlistwidget-in-qt-6.md

 With the arrival of Qt 6 and the complete integration of CMake, I wanted to give Qt another try before I give up and go to Electron.
 So far it has been good.

 I have been trying to create an app that uses [QListWidget](https://doc.qt.io/qt-6/qlistwidgetitem.html) with custom widgets as a list, to list recently viewed files.
-The custom widget contains a label and a button, this button deletes itself on click.
-I had trouble connecting the child widget to the parent and if you had the same problem then this article could help you.
+The custom widget contains a label and a button, this button deletes itself on clicking.
+I had trouble connecting the child widget to the parent, and if you had the same problem then this article could help you.

 > The code can be found at [https://github.com/akshaybabloo/qlistwidget-custom-widget](https://github.com/akshaybabloo/qlistwidget-custom-widget)

 ## Some Basics

-Lets look at some basics before we dive into the project.
-If you are OK with the basics move to the [fun part](#project-structure).
+Let's look at some basics before we dive into the project.
+If you are OK with the basics, move to the [fun part](#project-structure).

 ### What is Qt?

-[Qt](https://www.qt.io/) (spelled as cute) is a cross platform UI development platform that formally supports C++, Python and Qt QML programming languages.
+[Qt](https://www.qt.io/) (read as cute) is a cross platform UI development platform that formally supports C++, Python and Qt QML programming languages.

 ### Qt License Restriction

-Although Qt can be used by anyone the company does have a stricter licencing program.
-If you are using the open source version of Qt you need to adhere to [LGPL](http://www.gnu.org/licenses/lgpl-3.0.html)/[GPL](http://www.gnu.org/licenses/gpl-3.0.html) restrictions.
+Although Qt can be used by anyone, the company does have a stricter licencing program.
+If you are using the open source version of Qt, you need to adhere to [LGPL](http://www.gnu.org/licenses/lgpl-3.0.html)/[GPL](http://www.gnu.org/licenses/gpl-3.0.html) restrictions.
 Which basically means your source code should be open for others to view.

-So when choosing Qt as your next UI framework make sure you know the licencing restriction.
+So when choosing Qt as your next UI framework, make sure you know the licencing restriction.

-### What is Signals and Slots?
+### What are Signals and Slots?

 [Signals & Slots](https://doc.qt.io/qt-6/signalsandslots.html) are one of the main features in Qt that allows two objects to communicate without  importing them into your class.
 We will look at how to use this in our code.

 ### Why Qt?

 Speed and performance.
 That is literally the only reason why you want to use Qt.
-If that's something you are not bothered, I would recommend using [Electron](https://www.electronjs.org/) or [JavaFX](https://openjfx.io/).
+If that's something you are not bothered with, I would recommend using [Electron](https://www.electronjs.org/) or [JavaFX](https://openjfx.io/).
 See their [website](https://www.qt.io/why-qt) for more information.

 ## Project Structure